 CINE 491.
 Special Topics in Cinema.
 3 Hours.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 May be repeated for a maximum of 12 credits.
 An in-depth examination of selected topics.
 See the Schedule of Classes for specific topics to be offered each semester.

 CINE 493.
 Film Internship.
 1-3 Hours.